computernewb/collab-vm-server-1.2/README.md

 ## collab-vm-server 1.2.11

+### Unsupported

+This server version is old and unstable, and no longer supported by us.
+We strongly recommend you use the [TypeScript port](https://github.com/computernewb/collabvm-1.2.ts) instead.
+We will not provide any support for this server version and may not accept any new UserVMs running it.

 This repository contains the source code to the CollabVM Server.
 The CollabVM Server (obviously) powers CollabVM, and it is what you will use to host a CollabVM UserVM or mirror.

 You can either download already compiled binaries, or compile the CollabVM Server yourself.
 Compilation instructions are provided in the BUILDING.md file.